CleanScan

 If the only reason a client chose you is price, the only reason they will leave you is price.
 Someone will always bid lower.

-Contractors who build their book of business entirely on being the cheapest option are running on a treadmill.
-The moment a competitor undercuts them — even by a small margin — the client has no reason to stay.
-There is no relationship equity, no differentiation, no switching cost.
+Contractors who build their book on being the cheapest option are easy to replace.
+The moment a competitor undercuts them, the client has little reason to stay.

 The fix: Build value beyond the cleaning itself.
-Documentation, responsiveness, proactive communication, and quality reporting all create switching costs that have nothing to do with price.
-A facility manager who relies on your reporting system, who trusts your issue response process, who shows your quality reports to their own leadership — is far less likely to switch over a modest price difference.
-A shared client portal where both teams see the same data makes your reporting part of the client's own workflow.
-More broadly, retention improvements are strongly associated with higher profitability, which is one reason price-only positioning is such a weak long-term strategy.4
+Documentation, responsiveness, regular communication, and quality reporting all give the client reasons to stay beyond price.
+A facility manager who relies on your reporting system, uses your issue response process, and shares your quality reports with leadership has more to lose by switching.
+A shared client portal where both teams see the same data makes your reporting part of the client's workflow.
+More broadly, retention improvements are associated with higher profitability, which is one reason price-only positioning is weak long term.4

-The contractors who retain clients long-term are the ones who make the facility manager's job easier, not just their building cleaner.
+Contractors who retain clients long-term make the facility manager's job easier while keeping the building clean.

 5. No Proactive Communication

-Most contractor-client relationships follow a predictable pattern: high communication during onboarding, then silence until something breaks.
+Many contractor-client relationships follow a predictable pattern: high communication during onboarding, then silence until something breaks.
 The contractor assumes no news is good news.
-The facility manager assumes the contractor does not care.
+The facility manager may read the silence differently.

 That silence creates a vacuum.
 When a small issue arises, instead of mentioning it casually in an existing conversation, the facility manager escalates it — because there is no existing conversation.
 Problems that should be minor become formal complaints.
 Formal complaints become contract reviews.

 The fix: Schedule regular touchpoints.
 A monthly check-in — even a brief one — keeps the relationship active.
-Share what is going well, not just what needs attention.
-Summarize work completed, highlight any issues your team caught proactively, and ask if expectations are being met.
+Share what is going well and what needs attention.
+Summarize completed work, highlight issues your team caught, and ask if expectations are being met.

 The goal is to make sure the first time your client thinks about you each month is not because something went wrong.